Noticed a change in your score reporting? Here’s how score aggregation is improving your results

 on

 Score aggregation is a method we use to enhance the accuracy and stability of predictions when individual-level data is incomplete.
-Instead of relying solely on aggregated traits—an approach that works great when appending data but can introduce volatility in model outputs when scores are produced with these aggregated inputs—we take the next step and aggregate scores themselves.
+Instead of relying solely on aggregated datapoints—an approach that works great when appending data but can introduce volatility in model outputs when scores are produced with these aggregated inputs—we take the next step and aggregate scores themselves.
 This ensures that models can still generate high-quality predictions, even when full individual identity resolution isn’t possible.

 By leveraging aggregated scores, we can create smoother, more consistent predictions across varying levels of enrichment.
-This builds on our existing strategy of using aggregated traits for data appends but tailors it specifically for improving modeling outcomes.
+This builds on our existing strategy of using aggregated datapoints for data appends but tailors it specifically for improving modeling outcomes.

 A simple example